-- Will it be installed in a place where surroundings are dusty or damp?
+3) Will it be installed in a place where the surroundings are dusty or damp?

 Depending on the answers to these questions, the cable glands are selected.
 The protective coating or plating on the glands is also manufactured based on these factors.

-The types of cable glands based on the above questions are:
+Types of Cable Glands based on the above questions:

-Double compression - This is for power plants and factories that require strong seals.
+Double Compression: For power plants and factories that require strong seals.
 These cable glands have double sealing and double-compression application at the cable core and on the outer sheathing or armour.

 The single and double-compression cable glands have three additional types to be used as per requirement:

-They offer IP68 waterproofing i.e. they can resist immersion in water of one metre or more depth.
+Waterproof Cable Glands: They offer IP68 waterproofing, i.e. they can resist immersion in water of one metre or more depth.
 They use the International Protection (IP) standard ─ the standard marker for resistance to water, dust, and other contaminants.

-These cable glands are made of stainless steel, aluminium.
+Metal Cable Glands: These cable glands are made of stainless steel, and aluminium.
 They offer a range of benefits:

-Stainless steel offers good corrosion and pressure resistance.
+Stainless Steel: They offer good corrosion and pressure resistance.

-Aluminium is flexible and rust-resistant and also conducts good heat and electricity.
+Aluminium Glands: They are flexible and rust-resistant and also conduct good heat and electricity.

 - Indoor ─ these are good for cables, including armoured, plastic, and rubber-sheathed.